ikarus23/MifareClassicTool/README.md

   The application tries to authenticate with all keys from the key
 * **You don't have to know all the keys.**
-  If neither key A nor key B for a specific sector is found in the key file (dictionary), the application will skip reading this sector.
+  If neither key A nor key B for a specific sector is found in the key file (dictionary), the application will skip reading said sector.

 This dictionary-attack based mapping process